jomjol/AI-on-the-edge-device/README.md

 ##### Rolling - (2020-11-30)

+* Modification `config.ini`: true/false only in small letters, removal of comma as separator (up/downwards compatibility is still given)
 * New feature: time zone can be specified, regular time synchronization possible (see new section `[System]` in configuration)

 2020-11-29